Kamilbur/ProjectDifferentialEquations/README.md

 # ProjectDifferentialEquations

-Program finds approximate solutions for second order differential equations of the form on the interval [0,k]
+Program finds approximate solutions for the second order linear differential equations on the interval [0,k] Equations are of the form

 -(a(x) u'(x))' + b(x) u'(x) + c(x) u(x) = f(x)